Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Introduction

 The outline of this paper is as follows.
-In Section \ref{sec:5}, the main results of this paper are obtained.
-Specifically, Section \ref{s21} provides the definition of O.U. process as an ARH(1) process.
-Strong consistency in $\mathcal{L}(H)$ of the estimator of the autocorrelation operator is derived in Section \ref{s22}.
-Consistency in $H$ of the associated plug-in ARH(1) predictor is then established in Section \ref{s23}.
-The corresponding results in Banach spaces are given in Section \ref{sec:52}.
-For illustration purposes, a simulation study is undertaken in Section \ref{sec:9}.
-Final comments can be found in Section \ref{sec:7}.
-(The basic preliminary elements applied in the proof of the main results of this paper and the proof of Lemma \ref{lem1} can be found in the supplementary material).
+In Appendix \ref{A2:sec:5}, the main results of this paper are obtained.
+Specifically, Appendix \ref{A2:s21} provides the definition of an O.U. process as an ARH(1) process.
+Strong consistency in $\mathcal{L}(H)$ of the estimator of the autocorrelation operator is derived in Appendix \ref{A2:s22}.
+Consistency in $H$ of the associated plug--in ARH(1) predictor is then established in Appendix \ref{A2:s23}.
+The corresponding results in Banach spaces are given in Appendix \ref{A2:sec:52}.
+For illustration purposes, a simulation study is undertaken in Appendix \ref{A2:sec:9}.
+Final comments can be found in Appendix \ref{A2:sec:7}.
+The basic preliminary elements, applied in the proof of the main results of this paper, and the proof of Lemma \ref{A2:lem1}, can be found in the Supplementary Material \ref{A2:Supp}.

-\section{Prediction of O.U. process in Hilbert and Banach spaces}
+\section{Prediction of O.U. processes in Hilbert and Banach spaces}